Friday, December 14, 2018

 The Westminster Abbey refectory raid thwarted logic except as trial-running the Westminster Abbey Royal Treasury raid and turning thoughts from monks as Westminster's Thieving Lane thieves.

 In his Dec.
-3, 1303, confession, Richard Puddlicott admitted not only to masterminding the 1303 Westminster Abbey Royal Treasury raid but also to a previous raid of Westminster Abbey's refectory (upper left), starting in November 1303; plan of Westminster Abbey and Palace drawn in 1303, the 31st year of the reign of King Edward I (June 17/18, 1239-July 7, 1307); Hubert Hall's The Antiquities and Curiosities of the Exchequer (1891), page 31: Public Domain via Internet Archive
+3, 1303, confession, Richard Puddlicott admitted not only to masterminding the 1303 Westminster Abbey Royal Treasury raid but also to a previous raid of Westminster Abbey's refectory (upper left), starting in November 1303; plan of Westminster Abbey and Palace drawn in 1303, the 31st year of the reign of King Edward I (June 17/18, 1239-July 7, 1307); Hubert Hall's The Antiquities and Curiosities of the Exchequer (1891), page 31: via Internet Archive

 Acknowledgment